Should you rent properties?

-Residential rental properties are often more accessible to beginners because they’re less expensive.
-Less money is required upfront, and that often means that it’s easier to get financing.
-While there are exceptions, residential rental properties are also typically easier to manage.
-In most cases, managing one tenant is easier than managing twenty.
+Residential properties are often more accessible to beginners because they’re less expensive.
+They require less money upfront.
+That typically means that it’s easier to get financing.
+With exceptions, residential rental properties are also easier to manage; managing one tenant is easier than overseeing thirty.

-Most investors buy a rental property with the goal of producing positive cash flow — earning more income each month than they spend on expenses.
-Not every rental has a positive cash flow at first, but building up to one is a common goal of rental investing.
+Most investors buy a rental property to produce positive cash flow, earning more income each month than they spend on expenses.
+Not every rental initially has a positive cash flow, but building up to one is the common goal.

-Owning a rental property is an active form of real estate investing and requires time, dedication, and involvement.
-Being a landlord isn’t for everyone.
-As you’ll see, there’s much work involved in identifying, analyzing, buying, and managing a quality rental property.
+Owning a rental property is considered an active form of real estate investment.
+It requires dedication, time and involvement.
+Being a landlord isn’t for everyone; a lot of work is involved in analysing, identifying, buying, and managing a quality property.

-The advantages of owning a rental property are relatively few, but they’re powerful.
-To put it simply, if everything lines up well, you can make a lot of money from a rental property.
+The pros of owning a rental property are few, but they’re powerful.
+If everything ends well, you can make a tidy profit.

 Income from Renters

-The biggest benefit of owning a rental property is that the renters will provide you with a direct income stream.
-Those monthly rent checks go straight into your business account, ideally more than offsetting any expenses for the month.
+A huge benefit of owning rental properties is that renters provide a direct income stream.
+Monthly rent checks go into your banking account, more than offsetting any monthly expenses.

 Income from Property Value Growth

-In addition, since you own the property, you stand to gain from an increase in the property value over time due to changing demands in the area, even if the property doesn’t undergo any changes.
+Since you own the property, you will gain from any increase in property value over time due to changing demands in the area.
+This is even if the property doesn’t change.

-This is going to be a variable thing, as it depends heavily on the area where your rental property stands.
-In some areas, the value may rise significantly over the course of a few years, while in other areas it may remain flat.
-Ideally, this value growth holds pace with inflation at a minimum.
-If you happen to be in an above-average area, you might find that you can beat inflation; on the other hand, a stagnant area may not even keep with inflation.
+This will be a variable thing, as it depends heavily on the area where your rental property stands.
+In some regions, the value may rise significantly over a few years, while in others, it may stagnate.
+If you are in a hotspot area, you might find that you can beat inflation; however, a static suburb may not even keep up with inflation.

-The other factor that you should consider is that your sweat equity is likely to add additional value to the property as you maintain and upgrade it.
-Doing things like repainting the home, adding new siding, refinishing the inside, doing some basic landscaping to the yard, and so on will add value to the home without high financial cost.
+Something to consider is that your sweat equity will likely add additional value to the property as you maintain and upgrade.
+Repainting, adding new siding, and basic landscaping will add high value to the house with a low financial commitment.

-Not only will this allow you to charge more for rent, but it will also increase the value of the property itself should you choose to sell it in the future.
+This will allow you to charge more for rent and increase the value of the property itself should you choose to sell it down the track.

-If you enjoy home improvement projects, this should be a major attraction for buying a rental property.
-You’ll have the opportunity to fix it up upon acquisition as well as in between tenants, which will return very nice dividends for you.
+If you enjoy home improvement and DIY, you’ll have opportunities to fix it up upon acquisition and between tenants, which will return very nice dividends for you.

 Concentration of Assets

-One drawback to investing in a rental property is that for most people, owning a rental property is a serious concentration of their assets.
-It would take a significant portion of the average Australian’s net worth to own a rental property fully.
+For most Australians, owning a rental property is a significant commitment and concentration of assets.
+It takes a substantial portion of the average person’s net worth to own a rental property fully.

-The problem with that concentration is that it’s not diversified at all.
-That investment is in a specific house on a specific block in a specific neighbourhood in a specific city.
-If that neighbourhood goes downhill, you lose a lot of money.
-If that block goes downhill, you lose a lot of money.
-If something unfortunate happens to that house that insurance can’t handle, you lose a lot of money.
+Plus, it’s not diversified at all.
+Investment in a specific house on a specific block in a particular neighbourhood in a specific city means that if the community goes downhill, you lose a lot of capital.
+If the block gets caught up in red tape or something unfortunate happens to the house that insurance can’t handle, you again stand to lose a lot of money.

-Like it or not, by owning a rental property, you’re tying yourself to the local real estate market in a very tight way.
+Like it or not, you’re quickly tying yourself to the local real estate market by owning a rental property.

-The concentration of assets is not a wise investment strategy.
-However, the more wealth you have, the less this becomes a factor and the more that property ownership becomes a tool for diversification rather than something you’re concentrated in.
+The concentration of assets is not considered a wise investment strategy.
+That said, the more wealth you have, the less this becomes a factor, and the more property ownership becomes a tool for diversification.

-Sure, sometimes you’ll get a great tenant that pays their rent on time for years and years and years, but that’s never a guarantee.
-Some tenants won’t pay regularly, and others won’t pay at all.
-You’ll be out several months of rent and also the time spent dealing with their non-payment and eviction.
+If lucky, you’ll get a great tenant that pays their rent on time for years, but that’s not a guarantee.
+Some tenants will fail to pay regularly, and others won’t pay, leaving you to deal with their non-payment and possible eviction.

-Some tenants may also cause more property wear than others.
-Sure, you’ll have that security deposit, but that’s still a cost and a risk.
+Some tenants may also cause property degredation more than others.
+You’ll have that security deposit, but it’s still a cost and risk.

-There’s also the risk of not having a tenant at all, which means that you’ll have periods where the property generates no rental income.
+There’s also the risk of not having any tenant at all, which means you’ll have periods when the property generates zero rental income.

 Taxes and Fees and Insurance

-Regardless of whether you have people in the house or not, you’ll still be facing the cost of property taxes, the cost of insurance on the property, and the cost of any homeowners association fees associated with the property.
-Those bills will come in regardless of whether there is a tenant in the property or not.
+Whether you have tenants or not, you’ll still face costs, such as property taxes, insurance on the property, and any homeowners association fees coming in regardless of having a tenant on the property.

-These costs are not insignificant.
-For example, insurance on a rental property is usually around 25% higher than it is for normal homeowners’ policy and property taxes are nothing to laugh at.
-If you’re caught without a tenant or with a tenant that’s not paying up, this will have a direct and fierce negative impact on your finances.
+These costs are not insignificant, where insurance on a rental property is usually around 25% higher than it is for normal homeowners’ policy.
+If you’re stuck without a tenant or have a non-paying one, this will directly impact your finances.

-Even in the most “hands-off” of situations, you’re still going to be devoting notable time to this rental property.
+Even in the most ‘hands-off’ situations, you’re still devoting considerable time to a rental property.
 Eventually, it will need repair.
-Eventually, you’ll have to check on it.
-Eventually, you’ll have to interact with the tenants.
-Eventually, you’ll have to do paperwork of some kind or another.
+You’ll have to check on it.
+And you’ll have to interact with the tenants.
+There will also be paperwork.

 So you shouldn’t buy an investment property if: